Neck and Arm Pain

 • Loss of neurological function (numbness, weakness, or inability to feel arm like before)

-Patients’ needs to get an MRI if they are experiencing these issues.
+Patients’ needs to get an MRI if they are experiencing the above issues.
 If left untreated, nerve death or spinal cord compression can occur.
-MRIs will allow Dr. Johans to catch and diagnose the problem before more serious damage can develop.
+MRIs will allow Dr. Johans to catch and diagnose the problem before more severe damage can develop.

 Another less common reason to get an MRI includes being immunocompromised for example, you have cancer, or if you're on drugs that diminish your immune system.
 In that situation, any new type of neck pain you experience is probably significant, and Dr. Johans must evaluate that.
 Additionally, patients who have had trauma recently and are having any neuro compromises, which means weakness or numbness, are another excellent indication that an MRI is needed.